Governor’s Arts Awards

 NOMINATE AN ARTIST OR ORGANIZATION

-Each year, members of the public are invited to nominate outstanding individuals and organizations to receive a Governor’s Arts Award.
-Nominations for the 2025 Governor’s Arts Awards closed on Wednesday, June 5, 2024.
+Each year, members of the public are invited to nominate outstanding individuals and organizations to receive a Governor’s Arts Award—nominations for the 2026 Governor’s Arts Awards open on Tuesday, April 15, 2025, and close on Friday, May 30, 2025, at midnight!

 Who is eligible?

 Artists or organizations that have made significant contributions to the arts will be considered to receive this award.
 Nominated artists do not have to reside in the state currently but must have significant ties to the state through some years of residency.
 Self-nominations are not accepted, but you can ask someone to nominate you.
 Awards are given once; previous recipients are ineligible.
 Also, no posthumous nominations will be accepted.
-If selected, the nominee must agree to receive the award at the ceremony on February 6, 2025, in Jackson, Mississippi.
+If selected, the nominee must agree to receive the award in person at the ceremony on Thursday, February 12, 2026, in Jackson, Mississippi.

 Nomination and Selection Process